 Imagine that humanity’s control over their tinkering with the environment were regulated by the same controls in an automobile.
 Nordhaus and Shellenberger seem to be preoccupied with the accelerator and brake.
 The above depiction of the Chicago Sanitary Canal ends up implying almost the same Hobson’s choice as Shellenberger presents for renewable energy: We either dig canals and electrify them, following previous technological errors with new technical fixes in the same style, or we wallow impoverished and in shit.

 To fair, technological decisions don’t happen in a vacuum.
 They are path-dependent.
-We are partly ruled over by decisions made by the dead.
+We are partly ruled over by earlier decisions made by people who are now long dead.
 Electric (and perhaps automated) vehicles appear to be the only answer to the ills of the automobile in a country where travel by foot, bicycle, or trolley car is made difficult to impossible by already established infrastructure—not to mention culturally entrenched ideas connecting automobility to progress, America, and masculinity.

 But the answer given by eco-modernists, even if more implied than explicitly stated like in Nordhaus’s book reviews, reads almost like a kind of learned helplessness in the face of "progress": “This is the path we’re on, we might as well stick with where the least resistance seems to be.
 But don’t worry!
 We have read the statistical tea leaves.
 Everyone will probably be better off.
 We might as well push forward with our current mode of tinkering.”